lsst/rtn-032/index.rst

 1. Outbound TCP connection.
 This can be as simple as a ping to a USDF DTN node.
 1. OS version and availability of software such as Singularity, client tools to (object) storage.
 1. Available posix storage layout (df -h)
-1. Pointers to local scrach space, object store, Grid infrastructure (CAs, vomsdir), secrets.
+1. Pointers to local scrach space, object store, Grid infrastructure (CAs, vomsdir), DBs, secrets.

 Detail ARC CE ADL job (or HTCondor job) example is available at ... (under construction)